dadi/web/docs/datasource_specification.md

 #### Chaining datasources

 It is often a requirement to query a datasource using data from another datasource.
-Rosecomb supports this through the use of chained datasources.
+DADI Web supports this through the use of chained datasources.

 Add the `chained` property to the datasource that relies on data loaded by another datasource.